Why is my D5 Solar Hot Water Pump Losing Pressure?

 That can affect the way the pump works.
 Especially if the speed is set above the wattage the solar panel is putting out.

-A very good test is to run the pump directly from a car battery.
-If it runs properly then you know the problem is elsewhere for the car battery is putting out clean and adequate voltage, amperage and wattage.
+A good test is to run the pump directly from a car battery.
+If it runs properly then you know the problem is elsewhere.
+Because a car battery is putting out straight 12V with more than adequate amperage and wattage.

 It Might Be the Power Supply?Paul writes: